IljlI/iljli.github.io/readme.md

 This should be extremely portable; I don't *think* this needs anything interesting or unusual installed on a Windows machine.
 Also it's just funny.
 VBScript is fun.
-I find it more predictable than Bash.
+I find it more predictable than ---Bash--- Batch (...oops).

 ### How?